|In an image shot days after Antietam, a Federal soldier stands by the grave of a Michigan|

 and other newspapers in 1863.

 On July 15, 1863, the battlefield visitor, probably a soldier from a Massachusetts regiment, wrote a letter to editor of the Boston Journal about his summer day spent at Antietam.
 The letter, full of vivid descriptions of the battle on Sept.
 17, 1862 , as well the war's lingering effects at Antietam months later, was published in the Journal and in newspapers as far away as Ohio.
 The writer's descriptions of visits to the graves of Union soldiers are especially poignant.

 "It is fresh and green," he wrote about the grave of Prescott Remick at the Smoketown Hospital cemetery near the battlefield.
 "Its roots are creeping down to the coffin lid, and will draw its nourishment from the mouldering form beneath.
 Another year and the crimson flowers will bloom with rarest beauty and richest fragrance."

 A 19-year-old private in the 2nd Massachusetts, Remick died on Sept.
 27, 1862, 10 days after the battle.
 His brother, 23-year-old Benjamin, also a private in the 2nd Massachusetts, was killed at Antietam.
 An excerpt from a letter from Prescott's company commander describing the private's wounding at Antietam, and a Wisconsin soldier's letter to Remick's father written three days before his son's death appear below.
-Both are part of Remick's pension file, available at the National Archives in Washington and digitally on fold3.com.
+Both are part of Remick's pension file, available at the National Archives in Washington and online at fold3.com.

 The battlefield visitor's letter appears as it was published in the Gallipolis (Ohio) Journal on Sept.
 3, 1863.